GordonSo/scimschema/README.rst

 Running the Test Suite
 ----------------------

-The project require `pytest` to discover tests, and it integrates with `travis <https://github.com/GordonSo/scimschema/blob/master/.travis.yml>`_ to run on commit.
+The project requires `pytest` to discover tests, and it integrates with `travis <https://github.com/GordonSo/scimschema/blob/master/.travis.yml>`_ to run on commit.
-If you use a Windows machine, there are commands in the `go.bat <https://github.com/GordonSo/scimschema/blob/master/go.bat>`_ to start you started building a local venv etc...
+If you use a Windows machine, there are helpful commands in the `go.bat <https://github.com/GordonSo/scimschema/blob/master/go.bat>`_ to get you started...

 Contributing